0xJus/jFlipper-OSRS/README.md

 **Make sure the Grand Exchange window is **ALWAYS OPEN AND VISIBLE** while the script is running, Otherwise the script will exit as a result to reduce CPU usage**

 **[IMPORTANT!]
-BEFORE you run the script ensure that there is nothing that could possible trigger a misclick in your view of the screen and the grand exchange, i.e other players, spells, teleports, pets, npcs etc.**
+Before you run the script ensure that there is nothing that could possible trigger a misclick in your view of the screen and the grand exchange, i.e other players, spells, teleports, pets, npcs etc.**

 | ![Grand Exchange Window](src/images/settings/ge.png) | ![Blank Screen Example](src/images/settings/blank.png) |
 | :--------------------------------------------------: | :----------------------------------------------------: |